How to Create a DIY Plant Wall

-Once utilized mostly by interior designers and decorators - indoor living plant walls are growing in popularity among homeowners and are relatively easy to put together.
+Once utilized mostly by interior designers and decorators, living plant walls indoors are growing in popularity among homeowners and are relatively easy to put together.
 They allow you to display your favorite plants in a unique and eye-catching way or free up some valuable floor space by moving plants onto your wall.

-Also sometimes called living walls or vertical gardens, plant walls can be made in a variety of indoor plant wall ideas that incorporate different plants and styles.
-You can even purchase living plant wall kits to help get you started - although these can be pricy depending on where you purchase them from.
+Also sometimes called living walls or vertical gardens, there are a variety of indoor plant wall ideas that incorporate different plants and styles.
+You can even purchase living plant wall kits to help get you started—although these can be pricy depending on where you purchase them from.

 This tutorial will go over a simple, budget-friendly DIY indoor plant wall that only costs about $50 using items you may already have at home.

 Equipment / Tools

 - 1 Stapler

 - Fabric shoe organizer or fabric plant pockets